TeyKra/Automatic-File-Report-Generation-from-SQL-Data/README.md

 3. **Use the GUI**:
    - Choose between "Local" or "Remote" connection modes.
    - Enter your MySQL database connection details (host, user, password, database).
+   - Click "Fetch Tables" to load the available tables in the dropdown.
+   - Select the desired table or choose "All tables" to generate reports for every table.
-   - Select the desired file format (Excel, CSV, JSON, or Parquet).
+   - Select the file format (Excel, CSV, JSON, or Parquet).
    - Click on the "Connect and Generate Report" button to execute the process.

-The selected report will be generated and stored in the `reports/` directory, and optionally, the report metadata will be stored in the SQLite database.
+Reports will be stored in the `reports/` directory in a dynamically created folder based on the file type and timestamp.
+Optionally, the report metadata will be stored in the SQLite database.

 ## Example Usage